Zonal pricing is needed for an efficient and reliable net zero power system

 We need to act quickly to give developers and networks early certainty about the future direction of travel

-Key to maximising the benefits that a locational market could achieve is a swift decision on REMA to ensure alignment with other major reform programmes; such as spatial and network plans.
+Key to maximising the benefits that a regional market could achieve is a swift decision on REMA to ensure alignment with other major reform programmes; such as spatial and network plans.
 Price signals should be used to complement measures like the Strategic Spatial Energy Plan (SSEP) and Centralised Strategic Network Plan (CNSWP) so that siting is encouraged in line with system needs, not against them.
 We must stop thinking about markets and networks separately.

 The more accurate price signals are, the more useful the response is to them and the more efficient the use of existing network capacity.
 Early decisions about the market design, and the preferred zonal layout, can inform how we prioritise network reinforcement - most welcome in an age of lagging network capacity, where capital and resource deployment are scarce.